 In the episode "The Omega Directive", Seven of Nine sets up a system for capturing the Omega particle, and refers to the crew by numbers.
 The person who is most unhappy with this arrangement is the one assigned the number Six of Ten.

-In the teaser of "Zero Hour" the Xindi Reptilians eat live mice in a clear homage to the miniseries V.
+In the teaser of "Zero Hour", the Xindi Reptilians eat live mice in a clear homage to the miniseries V.

-In the series premiere, "Broken Bow", Admirals Forrest, Leonard and Williams are shout-outs to DeForest Kelley, Leonard Nimoy and William Shatner, respectively, who, of course, played McCoy, Spock and Kirk in the original series.
+In the series premiere, "Broken Bow", Admirals Forrest, Leonard and Williams are shout-outs to DeForest Kelley, Leonard Nimoy and William Shatner, respectively, who, of course, played McCoy, Spock and Kirk in TOS.
 Admiral Forrest, named after Kelley, had the most screen time throughout the series, most likely because Kelley had died in 1999, just a year or so before production began.

 In the season 1 episode "Oasis," Trip sarcastically stretches the like "What do you do then?
 Program a holographic doctor?" *cough* Star Trek: Voyager *cough*.

 Ridiculously Human Robots are called "synths," there is widespread hatred and paranoia of them, and their origin is a place called the Daystrom Institute, sometimes referred to as simply "the Institute."
 We've seen synths from the Institute somewhere else before, haven't we!